Every person is a continuation of a story that began before

 I receive the gift of life with gratitude.

-I carry forward wisdom, love, and strength.
+I commit to carry forward wisdom, love, and strength.

 A Final Reflection